solectrus/hosting/guide/raspberry-pi/README.md

 - InfluxDB (the database for storing the measurements)
 - Redis (for some caching)
 - PostgreSQL (the SQL database for storing settings like historical prices)
-- SENEC Collector (pulling measurements from SENEC devise and pushing them the InfluxDB)
+- SENEC Collector (pulling measurements from SENEC device and pushing them to the InfluxDB)
 - Forecast-Collector (optional)

 This guide is tested on a Raspberry Pi Model 4 with 8GB RAM using Raspberry Pi OS Lite (Debian Bullseye, 64bit).
 A Linux Kernel v4 or higher is **required**.